SofiaG1l/SC3_VIDI/Bachelor_Students/README.md

 5. Bolea L, Duarte R, Chóliz JS (2018) From convergence to divergence?
 Some new insights into the evolution of the European Union.
 Structural Change and Economic Dynamics 47:82–95. https://doi.org/10.1016/j.strueco.2018.07.006
 6. Reis BY, Brownstein JS (2010) Measuring the impact of health policies using Internet search patterns: the case of abortion.
 BMC Public Health 10:514. https://doi.org/10.1186/1471-2458-10-514

+#### Other important sources:
+* Wilke, C. Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures.
+First edition.
+Sebastopol, CA: O’Reilly Media, 2019.